 Our files audits will review this area and our business statistics will show the split of providers used so that we can investigate any apparent anomalies.

-Our staff are aware of our policies and will ensure that customers’ interests are put before any other considerations.
+Our staff is aware of our policies and will ensure that customers’ interests are put before any other considerations.

 In the event of a conflict between clients we will act impartially but also make the clients aware of the situation and allow them to decide if they wish to continue with our services.

-New Vehicle Solutions Limited will not charge any fees for providing any consumer credit services.
+New Vehicle Solutions Limited does not and will not charge any fees for providing any Consumer Credit services.

-New Vehicle Solutions Limited can introduce you to a number of finance providers, we may receive a remuneration if you enter into an agreement with them.
+New Vehicle Solutions Limited can introduce you to a number of finance providers; we may receive remuneration if you enter into an agreement with them.